rayyan-shahid1/Website-Chatbots/README.md

 ## 🤝 Contributing

-We welcome improvements, custom flows, and new templates!
+We welcome improvements, custom flows and new templates!
 1. Fork the repo.
 2. Create a feature branch: `git checkout -b feature/YourFlow`.
 3. Commit your changes and push.